git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 ## Session Managers {#session-manager}

-For those who use tmux regularly to perform repetitive tasks, such as opening the same software project, view the same logs, etc. there are applications that store your layouts declaratively in a YAML or JSON file and help you boot up your session fast.
+For those who use tmux regularly to perform repetitive tasks, such as opening the same software project, view the same logs, etc. Applications that store your layouts declaratively in a YAML or JSON file and help you boot up your session fast.